 Freezin’ For a Reason Virginia Polar Dip

-2014 Date to Be Announced.
+February 1, 2014.
 (Waterfront) - 1609 Washington Plaza, Reston, VA.
 Individuals in crazy costumes and creative flair will take a chilly full plunge or a “Chicken Dip” – to raise funds for Camp Sunshine, a national year-round retreat for children with life-threatening illnesses and their families.
 The event will be emceed by Mix 107.3 radio personality Chilli Amar.
 Spectators are welcome to attend and cheer for the plungers.